Frequently Asked Questions.

 When will the currency payment be sent to my beneficiary?

 Providing cleared funds are received from you on the due settlement date, onward payment of the currency to your beneficiary will be sent the same day.
-Receipt of the currency into the beneficiary’s bank account will depend on the time of day your funds are received and the currency being sent but most payments are received within 1 working day.
+Receipt of the currency into the beneficiary’s bank account will depend on the time of day your funds are received and the currency being sent but for most currencies we provide same day payments.

 Can I make payment by card, cash or cheque?